specialists in community and social infrastructure planning

 • Inform discussion with the Department of Education regarding the KISP by showing clearly where differences in data, assumptions or modelling preferences exist;

-• Understand the impacts of the rollout of kindergarten for three-year-olds and of new funding for 30 hours ‘pre-prep’ education for four-year-olds;
+• Understand the impacts of the rollout of kindergarten for three-year-olds and funding for 30 hours ‘pre-prep’ education for four-year-olds;

 • Inform long-term planning for kindergarten services and infrastructure.